xaxxon/v8toolkit/README.md

 I am currently implementing the necessary functionality to connect to your application with Chrome's javascript debugger.
-The beginnings of the code can be found in include/debugger.h src/debugger.cpp and samples/debugger_sample.cpp (the last is the most interesting from a user perspective).
+The beginnings of the code can be found in include/debugger.h src/debugger.cpp and samples/debugger_sample.cpp (the last contains examples of how to integrate the debugger with an application).

 Minimal functionality will include:

 * Viewing code (done)
 * Add/remove breakpoints (done)
 * Step over/into/out
-* Notification on breakpoint being hit (in progress)
+* Notification on breakpoint being hit (done)
-* Resuming execution
+* Resuming execution (done)
 * Evaluating arbitrary code (in progress)

+(done) means it at least works in some cases

 ## Recent Feature: Automatic class binding generator